 The Ops/s metric measures the number of requests per second for each key range.
 This metric is a sum of write, lookup, and query requests.
 Key Visualizer shows this metric by default when you open a heatmap.

 After getting an idea of the overall activity in your database, you can continue your investigation by looking at other metrics and focusing on key ranges that might be causing problems.
 Learn more.

-- Learn to recognize common patterns in heatmaps.
+- Learn to recognize common patterns in heatmaps for entity keys.